woodenpython/woodenpython/README.md

 really complete this chanllenge, but at least the passion is enough for now to keep me going.
 Wish me luck and a good adventure!

+- 🌱 I’m currently learning Python, Pygame, C#
+- 🤔 I’m looking for help with my ambitious project!
+- 📫 REACH ME by email if you are interested, I will reply ASAP!

 <!--
 **woodenpython/woodenpython** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.